Sjors/nado-book/basics/segwit.md

 ### Future SegWit Versions, e.g. Taproot

-The topic of Taproot is covered in depth in chapter @sec:taproot_basics.
+The topic of Taproot is covered in depth in chapter 11.
 But what’s important to know here is SegWit’s script versioning allows for easier upgrades to new transaction types, and the recent Taproot upgrade is the first example of this feature.

-The versioning works as follows, and is also touched on in chapter @sec:address, which covers addresses.
+The versioning works as follows, and is also touched on in chapter 1, which covers addresses.
 The output of each transaction contains the amount and something called the `scriptPubKey`.
-The latter is a piece of Bitcoin script that constrains how to spend this coin, as we briefly mentioned in chapter @sec:address and will explain in more detail in chapter @sec:miniscript.
+The latter is a piece of Bitcoin script that constrains how to spend this coin, as we briefly mentioned in chapter 1 and will explain in more detail in chapter 10.
 With SegWit, the `scriptPubKey` always starts with a number, which is interpreted as the SegWit version.
 The rules for interpreting SegWit version 0 are set in stone, as are those for interpreting SegWit version 1, aka Taproot.
 But anything following a 2 or higher is up for grabs: Those rules may be written later.

 Before a new soft fork activates, anything following an unknown version number is ignored, thus it’s anyone-can-spend.
-As we’ll explain in chapter @sec:taproot_activation one of the things that could go wrong with soft fork activation is that a majority of miners aren’t actually enforcing the new rules.
+As we’ll explain in chapter 12 one of the things that could go wrong with soft fork activation is that a majority of miners aren’t actually enforcing the new rules.
 But as long as most miners do enforce the new rules, they’ll ensure that these anyone-can-spend outputs, from the perspective of old nodes, won’t actually get spent.

 Miners that run updated node software consider blocks that spend these coins invalid.
 And as long as they’re in the majority, they’ll also create the longest chain.
 So now the new nodes are happy because all the new rules are being followed, and the old nodes are happy because no rules are being broken from their perspective and they just follow the longest chain.
 So the network stays in consensus.